Paul Gross

 Paul Michael Gross (born April 30, 1959) is a Canadian actor, film and television director, screenwriter, playwright, and producer.
-He rose to fame for his lead role as RCMP Constable Benton Fraser on the popular Canadian television series Due South (1994–1997).
+He rose to fame for his lead role as RCMP Constable Benton Fraser on the Canadian television series Due South (1994–1999).
 He won three Gemini Awards for his work on the series, two for acting and one for writing.

 Gross subsequently had success with two other Canadian television series, Slings & Arrows and Republic of Doyle.
 He made his film directorial debut with the cult comedy Men with Brooms, which spawned a television series of the same name.
 He wrote, directed, produced, and starred in the 2008 war film Passchendaele, which won the Genie Award for Best Motion Picture.

 At the 3rd Canadian Screen Awards in 2015, he received the Earle Grey Award for lifetime achievement.
 That same year, he was awarded the Order of Canada for “his contributions to Canadian film and television, as an actor, writer and director.”

 Early life

 Gross was born in Calgary, Alberta, the son of Renie Gross (née Dunne), a writer and art historian of Irish descent, and Robert "Bob" Gross, a career soldier, colonel, and tank commander.
-His family moved to Arlington, Virginia in his adolescence, where Gross attended Yorktown High School.
+His family moved to Arlington, Virginia, in his adolescence, where Gross attended Yorktown High School.
 He credits drama teacher Timothy Jecko as his inspiration for becoming an actor: "I'm not sure where I would have ended up otherwise."